 Students with disabilities that require accommodations are welcomed and strongly encouraged to participate in Global Education programs.
 Advanced planning is essential because of the additional time often required to determine the type and availability of accommodations in foreign countries.
 The Global Education Office (GEO), in collaboration with Student Accessibility and Inclusive Learning Services (SAILS), will make every effort to provide reasonable accommodations for ASU students participating in Global Education programs.

 Consider the following recommendations as you prepare to participate in any GEO program:

 - Plan and communicate early with advisors at SAILS and GEO, even if you are just thinking about participating and don’t have a specific program or destination in mind.
 The earlier you can start this process, the better.
 We recommend that you being planning at least one year in advance of your Global Education program.

 - Research various Global Education program options.
 Consider the connections to your educational and personal goals as well as the requirements for acceptance to a Global Education program.

-- Review your program(s) of interest's Special Considerations tab of the online brochure, which will detail physical and other considerations, for both your program and the destination country.
+- Review the Special Considerations tab on the online brochure for your program(s) of interest, which will detail physical and other considerations, for both your program and the destination country.

-- Attend events and information sessions held by the Global Education Office.
+- Attend events and information sessions held by GEO.

-- Speak to the International Coordinator in the GEO responsible for your selected site(s).
+- Speak to the International Coordinator in GEO responsible for your selected site(s).

 Although ASU cannot guarantee the accessibility of all program sites, students with disabilities can and do participate in Global Education programs.
-Upon request, the ASU Global Education Office can provide information about the availability of accommodations and accessible facilities on the specific program and can help you determine whether your preferred program can meet your accommodation needs.
+Upon request, GEO can provide information about the availability of accommodations and accessible facilities on the specific program and can help you determine whether your preferred program can meet your accessibility needs.

 - ASU Student Accessibility and Inclusive Learning Services